ZBerritt/cybersecurity-website/README.md

 ## Hosting
 The files are pure HTML, CSS and JS with no backend components.
 Files should be compatible with any hosting solution (apache, nginx, github pages, etc).

+### Github Pages
+Since our code is hosted on github, forking the code to host on github pages is very simple.
+For more info: https://pages.github.com/

+1. **Fork this repo** by clicking the "Fork" button on the top right

+2. On your forked repo (https://github.com/your-name/cybersecurity-website), **open you repo's settings**

+3. Scroll down to "Github Pages" and **change your branch to main and your source to / (root)** and save

+4. Your website will be ready at https://your-name.github.io/cybersecurity website

 ## Support
 All issues with the software can be reported on the issue tab.
 For direct communication, please send an email to zberritt@gmail.com.